 Benefits to Correctional Institutions

-- Provides an incentive for offenders to modify their behavior
+• Provides an incentive for residents to modify their behavior

 Puppies for Parole Book

-In 2018 Puppies for Parole celebrates the adoption of 5,000 DOC-trained Missouri shelter dogs since the program's 2010 inception.
+In 2018 Puppies for Parole celebrated the adoption of 5,000 DOC-trained Missouri shelter dogs since the program's 2010 inception.

 Ellie, the designated 5,000th dog, is a redbone coonhound mix from Grabb Animal Shelter in Fulton, Missouri.
 When she was four months old, she was enrolled in the S.T.A.R.S.
 (Socialization Training for Animal’s Reentry into Society) P4P program at Algoa Correctional Center (ACC) in Jefferson City, Missouri, to learn basic obedience.
 Ellie was adopted at first glance by ACC employee Brian Hogue, who already had coonhound at home and knew Ellie would be a perfect addition to his family.